Directional Dark Field for Nanoscale Full-Field Transmission X-Ray Microscopy: Introduction

 \section{Introduction}

+Directional dark-field imaging is an emerging technique that enables access to the preferential scattering direction of materials \cite{jensen2010directional, smith2022x}.
+However, until now, the implementation of directional dark-field imaging has been limited to imaging in the micrometer regime \cite{croughan2023directional, Lautizi2025}.
+Here, we extend directional dark-field imaging to the nanoscale for the first time, enabling the investigation of oriented nanostructures in hierarchical materials with sub-micrometer resolution.

-The ability to visualize and characterize the hierarchical 3D structure and inhomogeneities of materials is crucial across a range of scientific fields like medicine\cite{walsh2021imaging,besnard2023synchrotron}, biology \cite{albers2024synchrotron} and materials science \cite{lavery2014x}.
-Transmission X-ray microscopy (TXM) has become an indispensable tool for investigating material properties \cite{andrews2011transmission, spence2021transmission}, offering structural information in real space through attenuation-based X-ray imaging.
-However, the limitations of attenuation-based X-ray imaging in detecting subtle sample features have driven the development of complementary imaging modalities.
-One of these is phase contrast imaging, which exploits the refractive properties of a sample to enhance image contrast~\cite{Zernike1942, Schmahl1994, Neuhausler2003, Stampanoni2010, Flenner2023}.
-Another approach, full-field dark-field imaging, is based on the small-angle X-ray scattered (SAXS) intensity rather than attenuation or phase, and therefore provides a unique contrast mechanism that highlights structural inhomogeneities invisible to conventional techniques \cite{Rigon2007, Pfeiffer2008, Wirtensohn2024}.
+The ability to visualize and characterize the hierarchical 3D structure and inhomogeneities of materials is crucial across a range of scientific fields like medicine~\cite{walsh2021imaging,besnard2023synchrotron}, biology \cite{albers2024synchrotron}, and materials science~\cite{lavery2014x, Gries2023}.
+A popular method for investigating structural information in real space is transmission X-ray microscopy (TXM) \cite{andrews2011transmission, spence2021transmission}, which utilizes the sample's attenuation as a contrast mechanism.
+However, the limitations of attenuation-based X-ray imaging in detecting subtle sample features have driven the development of complementary imaging modalities such as phase-contrast imaging, which exploits the refractive properties of a sample to enhance image contrast~\cite{Zernike1942, Schmahl1994, Neuhausler2003, Stampanoni2010, Flenner2023}.

+Full-field dark-field imaging is another approach, which is based on the small-angle X-ray scattered (SAXS) intensity rather than attenuation or phase, and therefore provides a unique contrast mechanism that highlights structural inhomogeneities invisible to conventional techniques \cite{Rigon2007, Pfeiffer2008, Wirtensohn2024}.
 Dark-field imaging has proven to be a valuable tool to gain deeper insights into the sample structure \cite{Jud2021}.
 In medical research, it aids in detecting and quantifying lung diseases like emphysema \cite{hellbach2015vivo, urban2022qualitative} and improving breast cancer diagnostics by revealing the micromorphology of breast calcifications \cite{grandl2015improved, arboleda2020towards}.
-In manufacturing, it identifies defects in glass fiber-reinforced thermoplastics \cite{Ozturk2023}, visualizes flaws in composite structures \cite{Endrizzi2014}, and detects porosity below pixel resolution \cite{Revol2011}.
+In manufacturing, it identifies defects in glass fiber-reinforced thermoplastics \cite{Ozturk2023}, visualizes flaws in composite structures \cite{Endrizzi2015}, and detects porosity below pixel resolution \cite{Revol2011}.